Konamiman/NestorDevice/docs/Keyboard.md

    The virtual keyboard device installed will appear as "Tetherscript Virtual Keyboard" under "Human Interface Devices" in device manager.

-6. Download the server program, `RDServer.zip`.
+6. Download the server program, either `RDServer_SelfContained.zip` or `RDServer_Standalone.zip`.
 Unzip it somewhere.

    _Note_: There are two variants of the server program: "Standalone" and "Framework Dependant".
 The later is smaller in size but requires [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) to be installed separately.
-The program will be referred as `RDServer.exe` in this guide.

-7. The previous step will have generated the program files and two text files with keyboard mappings.
+7. The previous step will have generated the program file, `RDServer.exe`, and two text files with keyboard mappings.
 The server program needs a keyboard mappings files to translate MSX keys to HID keys.

    Two mappings keys files are provided, [one for the Canon V-20 with UK keyboard](https://github.com/Konamiman/NestorDevice/blob/main/dotNet/RookieDriveDeviceServer/Server/KeyMappings_Canon_V20_UK.txt), and [one for the Panasonic FS-A1ST](https://github.com/Konamiman/NestorDevice/blob/main/dotNet/RookieDriveDeviceServer/Server/KeyMappings_TurboR.txt) (the two MSX computers I had at hand).
 You can use these as is, tweak them to your taste, or use them as the basis to create a completely different file.
 See [the guide on how to create a mappings file](https://github.com/Konamiman/NestorDevice/blob/main/docs/MappingFiles.md) for details.